 Temple of Olympian Zeus

-Located just a walking distance away from the Acropolism, the Temple of Zeus.
-Springtime is great since you won't see as many tourists as during the summer.
+Located just a walking distance away from the Acropolism is the Temple of Olympian Zeus, an important sanctuary in Athens.
+Springtime is great to visit since you won't see the summer tourists yet..
 Although it was reduced to ruins just about a 100 years after its construction, a good chunk of the monument continues to stand tall today.
+Of the 104 columns of the temple, sixteen were preserved until 1852.
+One was blown down by a terrible storm that year.

 3